SoloSculptor/SoloSync/README.md

 ## Known Issues
 - Distribution package size is too big.
+  This is a Electron based application, I have no idea about how to make it smaller yet.
 - Typo "Octoprint" on main window.
 - Main window show scolling bar on Windows.
 - App is not single instance yet.